drj11/forth-pyconuk2017/script.md

 Similarly, when SQUARE calls DUP, there has to be a marker that tells SQUARE to resume when DUP has finished.

+The definition of CUBE is a model for the process that occurs when CUBE is called.
+This process is fairly simple, the process is to call DUP, them call SQUARE, then call STAR.

+When SQUARE is called from CUBE, the process of executing CUBE is temporarily suspended, and a process to execute SQUARE starts.
+When that process completes, we say SQUARE returns, and the execution of CUBE resumes.

+Suspending the execution of CUBE corresponds to remembering, somewhere, where in the process we are, so we know what to do when we resume.

+This piece of information, where to resume when you are done, is called Subroutine Linkage.

 Another way of thinking about this is to consider the word DUP.
 In this example, DUP is called from both SQUARE and CUBE.
 When DUP is called and is finished, there has to be something that tells us where to resume execution.

-This piece of information, where to resume when you are done, is called Subroutine Linkage.
+And, because DUP can be called from either SQUARE or CUBE, or indeed, any new definition, that piece of information, where to resume, has to be some sort of variable.

 In this implementation of Forth,
 I put this information on a Return Stack.